Is Neem As Good As It Seems?!

 • The bark and twigs double up as makeshift toothbrushes for dental hygiene.

-• Neem fruits are said to reduce fevers associated with malaria – supposedly, anyway.
+• Neem fruits are said to reduce fevers associated with malaria – supposedly.

 • Compounds of the tree are used to form capsules for immune-boosting functions.

-• The neem seed “cake” – a residue left over after oil extraction – is used in organic farming, thanks to its soil-enriching properties.
+• Neem seed “cake” – a residue left over after neem oil extraction – is used in organic farming, thanks to its soil-enriching properties.

-An oil that ayurvedic healers, beauty stylists and hairdressers alike swear by.
+An oil that ayurvedic healers, beauty stylists and hairdressers alike swear by for hair care, which doesn’t seem to come with any negative side effects.

-LA Says: Specifically, I’ll be talking about how neem oil for hair.
-How this particular natural remedy could help with hair loss… and maybe even encourage some hair growth along the way.
+Specifically, I’ll be talking about how neem oil for scalp health and healthy hair.
+How you can use neem oil for hair loss… and maybe even encourage some hair growth along the way.
 Woohoo!

 neem leaf

-• Nourishes dry skin, with lovely moisturizing components like Vitamin E and other essential fatty acids.
+• Nourishes dry skin, as neem oil contains lovely moisturizing components like Vitamin E and other essential fatty acids.

-• Promotes a healthy scalp and luscious locks.
-More on that soon.
+• Promotes a healthy scalp to clear scalp infections and encourage and luscious locks.
+More on the extra benefits of neem oil for hair and scalp health soon.

-• Heals wounds and scars (thanks to that rockstar, Vitamin E!) while its antibacterial compounds help to tackle acne woes.
+• Heals wounds and scars (thanks to that rockstar, Vitamin E!) while the antibacterial compounds of neem oil can help to tackle acne woes that could be affecting the hair and scalp.
 Yay!

 Want the freshest Lady Alopecia news?
 (For free, of course)